Works#2016

 Nihonbashi Toyama Museum

-[Outline of the project] “Nihonbashi Toyamakan” is a comprehensive information receiving and disseminating base where you can sell products, provide tourist information, and hold exchange events, centering on restaurants where you can experience the taste of Toyama.
-Lumber produced in Toyama Prefecture and traditional crafts are used throughout the space.
-It is a new base that conveys the high-quality lifestyle of Toyama that makes you think, We assisted with consulting, design, layout, building execution, event management/public relations support.
-[Issue/Theme] “A place that conveys the quality of life in Toyama” The theme was to not only obtain things, but also to convey things, leading to the revitalization of industries and tourism.
-[Solution] We put into practice a proposal to revitalize the facility by introducing a new purpose that would serve as a centripetal force.
-Utilizing our CSV solutions "Forester Project" (*1) and "Japan Value Project" (*2) in the creation of public spaces, we are not just a product center, but a variety of things that Toyama Prefecture is aiming for, such as tourism, industry, and immigration.
-Realizing a plan design that can be used for regional revitalization measures, our designers visited sawmills in Toyama Prefecture to select the wood used for the tables and chairs that are actually used. selected.
-"Forester Project" (*1) "Japan Value Project" is a project to create facility interiors, furniture, and fixtures using local materials that are unique to the region, and to develop facilities that strongly impress the local brand while supporting the forestry industry. (*2) Efforts to collaborate with businesses nationwide that handle traditional techniques and materials and provide a place to disseminate them by providing specs to facilities <Our project members> [Development and project management] Ryuichi Fujinaka [Sales promotion] ] Noboru Sato, Nobuyuki Tanaka [Planning] Echiyo Suzuki, Ryuichi Fujinaka [Creative direction] Echiyo Suzuki [design, layout] Yutaka Hanaoka [Signature and graphic concept design] Hisae Ito (Cross) [Production and construction] Yukio Marumori [Others] (Event planning, PR support, etc.) Ryuichi Fujinaka
+[Project summary] "Nihonbashi Toyamakan" is a comprehensive information receiving and transmitting center that can sell products, provide tourist information, and hold exchange events, with a restaurant where you can experience the taste of Toyama as its main focus.
+Materials and traditional crafts from Toyama Prefecture are used throughout the space, and it is a new base that conveys the beautiful nature, diverse culture, and food charm of Toyama that are the background, rather than simply selling products, and conveys "quality living in Toyama" that makes people think "I want to visit Toyama Prefecture".
+We assisted with consulting, design, layout, building execution, event management, and PR support.
+[Challenge/theme] "A place to convey quality living in Toyama" The theme was to not only get things, but also to convey experiences, leading to the revitalization of industry, tourism, etc. [Solution] We put into practice the proposal to "revitalize the facility by introducing a new purpose that will be a centripetal force."
+Utilizing our CSV solutions for creating public spaces, "Forester Project" (*1) and "Japan Value Project" (*2), we were able to realize a plan and design that would not just be a product center, but one that can be utilized for the various regional revitalization measures that Toyama Prefecture is aiming for, such as tourism, industry, and immigration.
+For the wood used for the tables and chairs that are actually used, our designers visited sawmills in Toyama Prefecture and selected local materials, including cedar and keyaki, for the building.
+"Forester Project" (*1) A project to create facility development that creates a strong impression of the regional brand while supporting forestry by producing facility interiors, furniture, and fixtures using domestic materials that are characteristic of the region.
+"Japan Value Project" (*2) An initiative to collaborate with businesses across the country that handle traditional techniques and materials, and provide a place to promote them by incorporating their specifications into the facility. <Our project members> [Development/Project Management] Fujinaka Ryuichi [Sales Promotion] Sato Noboru, Tanaka Nobuyuki [Planning] Suzuki Megumi, Fujinaka Ryuichi [Creative Direction] Suzuki Megumi [design, layout] Hanaoka Yutaka [Sign/Graphic concept design] Ito Hisae (Cloth) [Production/ construction] Marumori Yukio [Other (Event Planning, PR Support, etc.)] Fujinaka Ryuichi

 #Urban & Retail